bherbert7/hello-world/README.md

 # hello-world
 I'm doing this because the website told me to.

-THis is me just beginning to learn how to code.
+This is me just beginning to learn how to code.